- Boulder, Colorado,

 How many of you know about THE SECRET?
 You know, the DVD now New York Times bestselling book sensation made famous by Oprah and company?

 Yes, that one.
-Hey, I bought THE SECRET way before it still was.
+Hey, I bought THE SECRET way before it still was a secret.

-I’ve seen THE SECRET twice.
-I’ve taken… Read full post »
+I’ve seen THE SECRET DVD twice. … Read full post »

 In an unprecedent move never before seen on national television, and not to be upstaged by Tina Fey, Obama the Uniter and Sarah the _________(fill in your own blank), have agreed to appear on Dancing With The Stars.